twilio/video-quickstart-ios/MultiPartyExample/README.md

 2. Connecting to the Room.
 3. Rendering local and remote video.
 4. Routing dominant speaker events to the appropriate subviews.
+5. Displaying the Local Participant's [Network Quality Level](https://www.twilio.com/docs/video/using-network-quality-api).
-5. Raising fatal errors to the developer.
+6. Raising fatal errors to the developer.
-6. Disconnecting from the Room, and stopping `TVICameraSource`.
+7. Disconnecting from the Room, and stopping `TVICameraSource`.

 **RemoteParticipantView**